MSU head coach Mark Dantonio says his goal is to create life experience for his players and coaching staff.

 Michigan State vs. Ohio State

-CAREER NOTES: Fifth-year senior and three-year letterwinner has played in 39 career games, including 29 starting assignments (18 at center, 10 at left guard, one at right guard) . . . elected a co-captain by his teammates.
+CAREER NOTES: Fifth-year senior and three-year letterwinner has played in 39 career games, including 29 starting assignments (18 at center, 10 at left guard, one at right guard) . . . elected a co-captain by his teammates . . . received his bachelor's degree in psychology in May 2014 and is currently pursuing a second degree in advertising . . . is the 19th four-time Academic All-Big Ten selection in MSU history (2011-14).

-2014 SEASON (SENIOR): Has started all 11 games (10 at left guard, one at center vs. Wyoming) . . . has 46.5 knockdowns for the season . . . has played 614 snaps, fourth most among Spartan offensive linemen . . . was forced to leave the Rutgers game on Senior Day after the first series due to an ankle injury . . . compiled 9.5 knockdowns, including three dominators, in the win over Michigan . . . named Spartan Offensive Lineman of the Week at Indiana after recording 7.5 knockdowns and MSU rushed for 330 yards while giving up just one sack . . . tallied seven knockdowns against Wyoming while starting at center in place of injured starter Jack Allen . . . recorded five knockdowns at No. 3 Oregon, including two dominators . . . started his first career game at left guard in the season opener vs. Jacksonville State; played 48 snaps and totaled three knockdowns against the Gamecocks before being forced to leave the game with an injury.
+2014 SEASON (SENIOR): Has started 11 games (10 at left guard, one at center vs. Wyoming) . . . has 46.5 knockdowns for the season . . . has played 614 snaps, fifth most among Spartan offensive linemen . . . second-team All-Big Ten selection (coaches, media, Athlon Sports) . . . offensive recipient of MSU's Biggie Munn Award (most inspirational player) . . . did not play in the regular-season finale at Penn State (ankle) . . . was forced to leave the Rutgers game on Senior Day after the first series due to an ankle injury . . . compiled 9.5 knockdowns, including three dominators, in the win over Michigan . . . named Spartan Offensive Lineman of the Week at Indiana after recording 7.5 knockdowns and MSU rushed for 330 yards while giving up just one sack . . . tallied seven knockdowns against Wyoming while starting at center in place of injured starter Jack Allen . . . recorded five knockdowns at No. 3 Oregon, including two dominators . . . started his first career game at left guard in the season opener vs. Jacksonville State; played 48 snaps and totaled three knockdowns against the Gamecocks before being forced to leave the game with an injury.

 2013 SEASON (JUNIOR): Appeared in 13 games, including three starts (two at center; one at right guard) . . . saw extensive time in the playing rotation all season long . . . started his first career game at right guard in the 100th Rose Bowl Game against No. 5 Stanford, filling in for injured starter Dan France . . . started the first two games at center before being sidelined by an injury for the Youngstown State game . . . returned to action at No. 22 Notre Dame . . . registered two takedowns vs. South Florida . . . played 82 snaps in the 2013 season opener vs. Western Michigan . . .
 Academic All-Big Ten selection for the third-straight year . . . returned to action in spring practice after missing the final seven games of 2012 due to injury.